Oregon Laws and Incentives

 Electric Vehicle (EV) Rebate

-(Reference ORS 468.442 and 468.446)
+(Reference Oregon Revised Statutes 468.442 and 468.446)

-Community Electric Vehicle (EV) Charging Station Grant
+Community Electric Vehicle (EV) Charger Grant

 The Oregon Department of Energy (ODOE) administers the Community Renewable Energy Grant Program, which offers grants to tribal entities, local governments, port and irrigation districts, and consumer-owned utilities to plan and develop community renewable energy and energy resilience projects.
-Eligible projects include publicly accessible EV charging stations.
+Eligible projects include publicly accessible EV chargers.
 Grant amounts vary and may cover up to 100% of total project costs.
 Half of program funds must be awarded to low-income, underserved, or rural communities.
 Grants are awarded on a competitive basis.
 For more information, see the ODOE Community Renewable Energy Grant Program website.

 Plug-In Hybrid Electric Vehicle (PHEV) and Zero Emission Vehicle Rebates